sbb-design-systems/sbb-angular/src/angular/typography.md

 ## Tables

-In order to see sbb table styling you have to use the class `sbb-table` or call the `@include table()` mixin into your custom table selector.
+In order to apply sbb table styling you have to use the class `sbb-table`.

 Don't forget to follow a couple of simple rules for the accessibility and styling.
 In order to have proper styles you must use the `thead` and `tbody` tags.